William-Parks/scopesniffer/README.md

   "192.168.1.15": [80, 443]
 }
 ```

 ⚠️ Notes
+- **⚠️ Use only on networks you are explicitly authorized to test.**

-This is **not** a vulnerability scanner.
+- This is **not** a vulnerability scanner.
 It only identifies _responsive IPs/ports_.

-Run tcpdump with care — some environments may log or alert on promiscuous captures.
+- Run tcpdump with care — some environments may log or alert on promiscuous captures.

-Start with conservative settings (--timeout 0.5, --concurrency 512) if you’re testing in a sensitive or unstable environment.
+- Start with conservative settings (--timeout 0.5, --concurrency 512) if you’re testing in a sensitive or unstable environment.

 📜 License
 This project is released under the MIT License.
-**⚠️ Use only on networks you are explicitly authorized to test.
-**